ACCESS-NRI/access-nri-intake-catalog/docs/datastores/builders.rst

 Datastore Builders
 ==================

-The same Python package that includes the ACCESS-NRI catalog, :code:`access-nri-intake`, also includes a set of Intake-ESM datastore Builders for different ACCESS model outputs.
+The same Python package that includes the ACCESS-NRI catalog, access-nri-intake, also includes a set of Intake-ESM datastore Builders for different ACCESS model outputs.
 In general, building an Intake-ESM datastore for your model output should be as simple as passing your output base directory to an appropriate Builder.

-The :code:`access-nri-intake` package is installed in the :code:`xp65` and :code:`hh5` analysis environments, or users can install it into their own environment (see :ref:`installation` for details).
+The access-nri-intake package is installed in the :code:`xp65` and :code:`hh5` analysis environments, or users can install it into their own environment (see :ref:`installation` for details).
 The Builders can be imported from the :code:`access_nri_intake.source.builders` submodule.

 There are currently three Builders available.
 Their public APIs are given below.